Does Microsoft Surface Pro 5 have an Ethernet (Wired Network) port?

 - How to Enable Battery Limit Feature on Microsoft Surface

 - The 3 easy ways to adjust screen brightness on Surface Pro

 - Surface Pro 5 FAQ: Everything you need to know!

-- The 6 easy ways to take a screenshot on Surface Pro
+- The 6 easy ways to take a screenshot on Surface Pro in 2022

 - Ultimate Tips and Tricks for Mastering Microsoft Surface Pro 5